novaspirit/pi-hosted/docs/README.md

 See the list of [contributors](https://github.com/pi-hosted/pi-hosted/graphs/contributors) who participated in this project.

 ### Acknowledgment
-* template based on [SelfHosted](https://github.com/SelfhostedPro/selfhosted_templates) Portainer App Template
+* template based on [SelfHosted](https://github.com/SelfhostedPro/selfhosted_templates) Portainer App Template branch on 2021/10/05